Skip to content

 In the mid-1960s, in order to expand the library, the Board engaged Eliot Noyes and Associates of New Canaan to design a modern addition to the Oliver Wolcott, Jr. House.
 Construction of the new wing began in spring of 1965, and by February of 1966, work was completed, and everything was ready for the moving of books and equipment from the previous home of the library, located in the current Litchfield Historical Society at the corner of West Street and South Street.

 The American architect and designer, Eliot Noyes studied at Harvard University receiving his masters degree in architecture in 1938.
 Noyes was a member of the Harvard Five, a group of modern architects who practiced in New Canaan, Connecticut and his residential and industrial designs established him as a leader in the fields of both post-war American architecture and industrial design.
 From 1939 to 1946, he served as the Director of the Department of Industrial Design at MOMA in New York, where he was instrumental in promoting the early work of designers such as Charles Eames.
 Noyes founded his own architectural and industrial design practice in 1947.
-He favored open spaces and clear geometry and was a strong advocate of functional Modernis.
+He favored open spaces and clear geometry and was a strong advocate of functional Modernism.
 Noyes' work was firmly grounded in the tradition of Gropius, Breuer & Le Corbusier.
 He advocated simplicity of form and truth to the nature of materials which is seen particularly in his houses.
 His use of modern design combined with the historic nature of the 1799 house remains a testimony to his gift of architectural design.